 Later, when we spent weekend mornings at the diamond taking extra grounders, he’d remind me that practice makes perfect.
 I might’ve had talent, but hard work beats out natural skill any day.

 These two philosophies carried me through my athletic pursuits into my academic life, where I held them close during college.
 On bad days or during exhaustive times, I’d whip out my two favorite phrases as a reminder.
-As Editor in Chief of my school’s newspaper, I had no shortage of those days.
+As Editor in Chief of my university’s newspaper, I had no shortage of those days.
 There were power struggles.
 Missed deadlines.
 Typos.
 From my end, I missed plenty of mistakes, made some controversial calls, and often wrote columns that didn’t feel great.
 Yet, I could always promise myself that with a little more repetition, I’d get to a level of near-perfection.
 That’s what practice leads to, right?

 Now I’m not so sure.

 Maybe practicing is just a method of maintenance.
 I worry that my writing skills, which I worked so hard to cultivate and build (thank you, CU Denver English major program), is disappearing with each day I spend away from my laptop.